Draco-lang/Language-suggestions/README.md

 - It should be debuggable
 - It prefers generalized approaches over sugared special cases

+## Current state of the project

+Right now we are still working out the core of the language.
+We do this by collecting ideas, inspiration, frustrating things and useful bits from existing languages.
+Once we have a stable enough core, we can start to formally specify the language.
+Until then, we have a [prototype compiler project](https://github.com/LanguageDev/Fresh) that we develop to have the skeleton and infrastructure ready, when the time comes to implement the language.

 ## Propose your ideas!

 Now that you grasped the main idea, feel free to open an issue which